 After a solo scramble on Observation Peak, I met up with Keith Bott for the trek into the bivy on Mount Chephren on August 07 2009 in the evening.
 I had Chephren on the radar for a long time already and finally all the pieces of life aligned to allow me a good chance at this giant.
 And make no mistake about it.
 Chephren is every bit the giant you may have heard or suspected it is!
 Just gaze at it from the highway sometime and you'll have a pretty good idea of how big this mountain really is.

 As Keith and I soon discovered, there's a reason that Chephren is not more popular than it is - it's not an easy approach, never mind the actual mountain itself!
-The trail to Chephren Lake is not that inspiring and even though there is a trail around the left hand side of Chephren Lake, it gets less and less travelled the further you go until you're bashing through trees and clouds of bugs.
+The trail to Chephren Lake is not that inspiring and even though there is a trail around the left hand side of Chephren Lake, it gets less and less traveled the further you go until you're bashing through trees and clouds of bugs.
 The bugs were so bad that we couldn't breathe without inhaling some.

 [Beautiful Chephren Lake]